rayanelleuch/coloropt/README.md

 > **Note:** The grid approach's execution time increases linearly with the number of colors because the sample size was fixed in these benchmarks.
 There should be a way to optimize the sample size depending on the number of colors to achieve better performance-quality trade-offs.

+> **Coming Soon:** Evaluation using perceptual color difference metrics including CIEDE2000 and CIE 1976 to better assess the performance of each method based on human color perception rather than simple Euclidean distances in RGB space.

 ## License